Kotlin/kotlin-fullstack-sample/README.md

+# Warning

+This sample uses plugins, which will be deprecated.
+There is a [new repository](https://github.com/Kotlin/kotlin-full-stack-application-demo) with actual Kotlin version and Kotlin/JS Gradle plugin.

 # Thinkter: A Kotlin Full-stack Application Example

 Thinkter is an example of a full-stack Web application built with Kotlin.
 The backend runs on the JVM, and the browser